marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ### CLI Requirements

 Requirements below are needed to run `terraform apply` on this module.
-This module contains null resources that run bash scripts to install pip packages, and zip directories, and query the RDS database.
+This module contains null resources that run bash scripts to install pip packages, create zip files, and query the RDS database.

 | Name | Version |
 |------|---------|